alex-d-bondarev/string-calculator/README.md

     1. Ensure parenthesis are balanced
 1. Parse expression into more specific operations:
     1. Convert each symbol into a List of undefined operations
-    1. Parse all negative numbers into `NumberOperation`-s
+    1. Parse all negative numbers into `NumberOperation`
     1. Parse all positive numbers into `NumberOperation`
-    1. Add parenthesis for multiplication and division operands as priority operands
+    1. Surround multiplication and division operands with parenthesis to simplify further parsing
-    1. Parse all expressions within any parenthesis into a new undefined operation groups
+    1. Group all operands to simplify further parsing
-    1. Parse the rest of expression from right to left\* into corresponding operations
+    1. Parse received expression from right to left\* into specific operations as a tree
 1. Evaluate received operations tree into expression result

 \* Note: